walmartlabs/concord-website/docs/plugins/terraform.md

 ## Input Variables

 [Input variables](https://www.terraform.io/docs/configuration/variables.html)
-can be specified using `extraVars` parameter:
+can be specified using the `extraVars` parameter:
 ```yaml
 - task: terraform
   in: